junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You think Bobby figured out how to make a haunted phone call?"
 Sam raises his eyebrows.

-"Could be Ash."
-Dean considers, then immediately alerted.
+"Could be Ash with a burner phone."
+Dean considers, then immediately tensed.
 "Which means trouble.
 Why else would they get into all these trouble to phone us?"
-He starts rushing toward the door.
+He starts rushing toward the room door.

 "Must be Lucifer."
 Sam hisses, getting off the bed and hurriedly following him.
 "I was away for too long.
 We should get back."